yousif-faiq/praktikum-2/README.md

 # 2. Run the same program through an LLM via the script
 ./ask_groq.sh c_source/c01_fptr_dispatch.c

-# 3. Compare the LLM's predicted output against the program original output
 ```

 For the manual evaluations (ChatGPT, Gemini, Qwen web interfaces), each C file and prompt were submitted through each model's GUI in a fresh private chat session, with a new session opened per file and per prompt to prevent context carryover.